Sexual Battery (Rape)

-The Defendant was accused of intimidating and beating a witness that was prepared to testify in a civil case against him.
-Following extensive depositions and uncovering many inconsistencies in the victim’s testimony, the Jury returned a verdict of not guilty.
+The Defendant was accused of intimidating and beating a witness that was prepared to testify against him in a civil case.
+Following depositions and exposing many inconsistencies in the victim’s testimony at trial, the Jury returned a verdict of not guilty.

 The Defendant was a bookkeeper with the goal of becoming an accountant.
 She was accused of misappropriating and stealing business monies from her employer.
 Following a trial by Jury, the Jury found the Defendant guilty of a lesser degree of theft, and the Judge withheld any adjudication of guilt, so that my client would not be blocked from pursuing her career goals.

 Defendant accused of DUI and failure to perform breathalyzer.
-Again extensive depositions taken, and many inconsistencies were stated on the record by the arresting officer.
-The Jury aquitted our client.
+Again, extensive depositions taken, and many inconsistencies were stated on the record by the arresting officer.
+The Jury acquitted our client.